 The delayed, over-budget project is all too common in the infrastructure project world.

-Projects of the magnitude of ports, railway, airports, bridges and pipelines have so many complex variables to manage, it may seem like delays and overages are simply inevitable.
+Projects of the magnitude of ports, railways, airports, bridges and pipelines have so many complex variables to manage, it may seem like delays and overages are simply inevitable.

 Project delays caused by unforeseen challenges are costly, frustrating and damaging to professional reputations as well as the infrastructure project plan itself.